danielstrenger/Financial-Document-Rag/README.md

 # Financial Document RAG Assistant

-An end-to-end Retrieval-Augmented Generation (RAG) system designed to parse, index, and query complex financial reports.
+An end-to-end Retrieval-Augmented Generation (RAG) system designed to parse, index, and query financial reports in PDF format.

-This project is for practicing purposes and demonstrates the implementation of an LLM architecture using the following tools:
+This is a practicing project to explore the architecture of RAG systems and especially the following tools:
-* **Language:** Python 3.10+
 * **Orchestration:** LangChain (LCEL)
 * **LLM Engine:** OpenAI API (`gpt-3.5-turbo`)
 * **Embeddings:** HuggingFace (`all-MiniLM-L6-v2`)